amirbibi/learn-english-with-ai/README.md

-# Learn English with AI
+# Learn with AI

 ## 📚 About

 "To truly master a language, you must be able to explain concepts within it."
 This fundamental insight inspired the creation of Learn English with AI, an innovative web application designed to help people improve their English language skills.

 "Learn English with AI" goes beyond traditional language learning methods by challenging users to explain randomly generated concepts in English.
 This approach not only enhances vocabulary and writing skills but also deepens conceptual understanding and improves the ability to articulate complex ideas — a crucial skill for true language fluency.

 By combining cutting-edge AI technology with this unique learning philosophy, we've created a platform that provides: